Manual Installation Guide

 One must of course buy a copy of Morrowind and install OpenMW.

-Note that Android is not officially supported by the OpenMW project or this website, and that version handles content management differently than every other version so a lot of what's talked about on this website may not apply.
+Note that Android is not officially supported by the OpenMW project or this website, and that version handles content management differently than every other version, so a lot of what's talked about on this website may not apply.

 OpenMW Stable installer instructions: